mattamx/Projects/TripleTen Projects/Sprint 2 - Exploratory Data Analysis (EDA)/README.md

 #### Task

-Clean-up the data, prepare an insight report an create plots to communicate your results.
+Clean-up the data, prepare an insight report and create plots to communicate the results.

 #### The Data